 Lender credit and sellers concessions can be used for closing costs only.
-Cannot be used for down payment.
-Property tax proration credits can be used for down payment.
-Overage sellers concessions cannot be kicked back to borrowers.
+Cannot be used for the down payment.
+Property tax proration credits can be used for down payments.
+Overage seller’s concessions cannot be kicked back to borrowers.
 It needs to go back to sellers.
 In most cases with seller concession overages, loan officers use it to buy down the rate with discount points.

 Here are seller concessions mortgage guidelines:

-- FHA and USDA allows up to 6% sellers concessions
+- FHA and USDA allows up to 6% of sellers concessions

 - VA allows up to 4% sellers concessions

-- Fannie Mae and Freddie Mac allows 3% sellers concessions on primary homes and up to 2% investment homes on conventional loans
+- Fannie Mae and Freddie Mac allow 3% sellers concessions on primary homes and up to 2% investment homes on conventional loans

 - NON-QM and Jumbo Loans allows sellers concessions but is dependent on the investor

 The pre-approval process of the overall mortgage process is the most important step.
 One of the biggest reasons for a last-minute mortgage denial and/or stress during the mortgage process is because loan officers did not properly qualify borrowers.
 A loan officer needs to thoroughly review borrowers’ income, assets, credit, credit scores, public records, tax returns, and liabilities.
 The file should go through the automated underwriting system.

 The loan officer should also thoroughly check with their company’s overlay guidelines and make sure the borrower fully qualifies.
 Over 75% of our clients are borrowers who got denied a mortgage by a lender or are going through stress during the mortgage process due to not being properly qualified.
 Due your due diligence and choose a loan officer who is experienced and a lender with no overlays.